 How do you know if you need more protein?
 The most common protein deficiency symptoms include weakness, increased hunger and fatigue.

-In this article we’ll look at the benefits of eating more protein foods in general, ways to add more quality protein to your diet, and how much you should consume based on factors like your weight, gender and activity level.
+In this article we’ll look at the benefits of eating more high-protein foods in general, ways to add more quality protein to your diet, and how much you should consume based on factors like your weight, gender and activity level.

 What Is Protein Deficiency?